 The Hole in the Wall is another classic and has been voted Pub of the Year on numerous occasions.
 The pub is set in an old jail that dates back to 1615, hence the bars on the windows, and is steeped in history.
 The pub is said to be haunted but what should give you more of a fright is the pub's pet parrot, Casper, who will scare the bejaysus out of you when you come through the door!

-The beauty of a small town is that you don’t have to travel too far to be surrounded by fields and silence.
-There are a few beautiful locations so close to town where you can shower the head and see the county countryside at it’s best.
-Since Armagh is the Orchard County of Ireland, I have to recommend a visit during the apple blossom season in May when the county’s roadsides turn different shades of pink.
-Come again in September when the apples are ready for pickin’ and you get some of the best weather of the year.
+The beauty of a small town is that you don't have to travel too far to find gorgeous scenery.
+There are a few beautiful locations close to town where you can shower the head with a good walk and see the county countryside at it's best.
+Since Armagh is the Orchard County of Ireland, I have to recommend a visit during the apple blossom season in May when the county's roadsides turn different shades of pink.
+Come again in September when the apples are ready for pickin' and you get some of the best weather of the year.

 Some other great spaces are Gosford Forest Park or The Argory which is pictured below - no matter how many times I was dragged to this place for school trips I still love it.

 Well that's Armagh in a nutshell.
 If you haven't had a dander around the streets of saints and scholars yet then I hope this post might give you a bit of encouragement to get in the car and make the trip.
 It will be well worth it, I promise!